 36) How do you know the code has met specifications?

-Code that works is bug-free and is understandable and manageable is believed “good code.”
+Code that works, is bug-free, and is understandable and manageable is believed to be “good code.”
 Most organizations have coding ‘standards’ that all developers are expected to follow, but everyone has their own opinion on what is best, as well as how many limitations are too many or too few.
 There are many methods available, such as a traceability matrix, to ensure that requirements are linked to test cases.
 And when all of the test cases pass, that means the code meets the requirement.

 37) What is ‘configuration management’?